drunkard/ceph-readable-doc/html/_sources/rados/operations/health-checks.rst.txt

 One or more OSDs or CRUSH {nodes,device classes} has a flag of interest set.
 These flags include:

-* *noup*: OSD is not allowed to start
+* *noup*: these OSDs are not allowed to start
-* *nodown*: failure reports for this OSD will be ignored
+* *nodown*: failure reports for these OSDs will be ignored
-* *noin*: if this OSD was previously marked `out` automatically after a failure, it will not be marked in when it stats
+* *noin*: if these OSDs were previously marked `out` automatically after a failure, they will not be marked in when they start
-* *noout*: if this OSD is down it will not automatically be marked `out` after the configured interval
+* *noout*: if these OSDs are down they will not automatically be marked `out` after the configured interval

 这些标记可以这样批量设置和清除： ::